 - The Elder Scrolls

-- The Elder Scrolls III: Morrowind has Molag Amur and Red Mountain.
+- Morrowind has Molag Amur and Red Mountain.
 The Molag Amur region is characterized by the presence of lava pools and rivers on the surface.
 The land is predominantly dark volcanic rock covered with an overlay of ash and cinder.
 Red Mountain combines it with Mordor and Death Mountain by adding choking disease-spreading blight storms and steep falls.
 It is also the home of the game's Big Bad.

 - The Temple of Pyrynn in Skies of Arcadia.